-Learner Exercise 1 Exercise 2 Exercise 3 Exercise 4 Exercise 5 (Trainer's Input) Total х 12 6 6 1 10 5 40
+Learner Exercise 1 Exercise 2 Exercise 3 Exercise 4 Exercise 5 (Trainer's Input) Total X 12 6 6 1 10 5 40

-Remarks: Score for Exercise 4 assumes a training class of 15 learners, and each provided a correct answer to the single question asked by the trainer and with no score for secondary answers.
+^{} Remarks: The score for Exercise 4 is based on a training class of 15 learners, where each provided one correct answer to the trainer's single question.
+Secondary answers were not scored.

-Due to the nature of the exercise, potential variation of class size, exercise content and arrangement by specific requirements of training institution, or learners' organisations, assessment rubrics below are based on the percentage scores rather than absolute scores.
+Due to the nature of the exercise, potential variation in class size, exercise content and arrangement based on specific requirements of the training institution, or learners' organisations, the assessment rubrics below are based on the percentage scores rather than absolute scores.
 An example is given below for illustration purposes.

-Example: In a class of 15 learners, one of the learners has a score of 36 from all 5 exercises in this learning section.
-This represents that the learner has an outstanding performance standard at Grade A
+Example: In a class of 15 learners, one learner has a score of 36 from all 5 exercises in this learning section.
+This represents an outstanding performance standard at Grade A.